- College: Loyola University, Baltimore, MD

-Dr. Aversano holds a Bachelor of Science degree in Biology and Physics from Loyola University in Baltimore.
-Dr. Aversano earned his medical degree at the University of Pennsylvania and completed his residency in Orthopaedic Surgery at Washington University in St. Louis.
-Dr. Aversano then completed fellowship training in Hand and Upper Extremity Surgery at the Indiana Hand and Shoulder Center in Indianapolis.
+Dr. Aversano holds a Bachelor of Science degree in biology and physics from Loyola University in Baltimore.
+Dr. Aversano earned his medical degree at the University of Pennsylvania and completed his residency in orthopedic surgery at Washington University in St. Louis.
+Dr. Aversano then completed fellowship training in hand and upper extremity surgery at the Indiana Hand and Shoulder Center in Indianapolis.

 AFFILIATIONS AND HONORS